tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         **Complexity Factors:** Index size, Index type, number of indexes accessed, WAL settings.

-        Note re storage engine: phia will return nil, rather than the updated tuple.
+        Note re storage engine: vinyl will return nil, rather than the updated tuple.

         Thus, in the instruction: